-The word "engage" is defined to mean "to secure for aid, employment, use, etc.;" "to occupy oneself; become involved"[9] and also "[t]o participate or cause to participate; involve[.]"[10]
+The word "engage" means "to secure for aid, employment, use, etc.;" "to occupy oneself; become involved"[9] and also "[t]o participate or cause to participate; involve[.]"[10]
 Thus, a law enforcement officer may not be involved in or be used in the sale of alcoholic beverages.
 This prohibition is independent of the employment prohibition and appears to reach beyond mere employment.